 How to confirm pregnancy?

-When trying to conceive, testing is a major part of the process and getting the expected result early can offer quite a lot of relief.
+When trying to conceive, testing is a major part of the process, and getting the expected result early can offer quite a lot of relief.
 Not only does this help alleviate some of the stress experienced, but it can also help expectant mothers get started on antenatal or prenatal care sooner rather than later.
 This is the natural next step toward a healthy pregnancy and is an essential part of the process.
 As a matter of fact, all forms of medical assistance during the entire process of pregnancy is key, even for a pregnancy test, as it provides you with a conclusive result.
-For the best experience, having a skilled medical expert guiding you is key and with the Bajaj Finserv Health app, finding such a specialist is extremely easy.
+For the best experience, having a skilled medical expert guiding you is the key and with the accessible healthcare platform provided by Bajaj Finserv Health, finding such a specialist is extremely easy.

 Thanks to its doctor search feature, you can find doctors in your vicinity with ease and also book appointments online without the need for a physical visit.
 What’s more, you can virtually consult your specialist over video for remote treatment, further simplifying access to healthcare.
-Another notable feature of the Bajaj Finserv Health app is the ‘Health Vault’ that allows you to store your medical history and test results digitally, making it easy to share it with your doctor whenever needed.
-To get started, simply download the app for free via Google Play or the Apple App Store.
+Another notable feature of this healthcare platform is the ‘Health Vault’ feature that allows you to store your medical history and test results digitally, making it easy to share it with your doctor whenever needed.
+Get started, because it is never too late to work towards being a healthier you!